pisv/gethandly.wiki-playground/Step-Three.md

     }
 ```

-So far, so good, but what about the actual delta translation?
+But what about the actual delta translation?
 Let's start with writing some tests:

 ```java